How to Become a Math Learning Center Front Desk Assistant

 How to Become a Math Learning Center Learning Assistant

-Most of the Learning Assistants have taken a number of courses at Shoreline Community College.
-It is preferable to have completed 151/152 or 111/148/211, with grades of 3.5 or higher.
-However, the Director will occasionally hire a student who has completed 151 and is enrolled in 152, or a student who has completed 211 without 111 and 148.
+Learning Assistants should have completed MATH 211 or MATH& 152, or be currently taking MATH&152, with grades averaging around 3.5 or higher in prior math courses.
 Placement into ENGL 100 or ESL 100 is also required.
 Learning Assistants must be proficient mathematically and able to explain concepts clearly using correct vocabulary.
 Additionally, you must be patient, able to work at the rate of the student you are assisting, and comfortable working with a diverse student body.
+Learning Assistants should be available to work at least five hours per week.

 You must have the following items before you can be hired: